chasemp/chasemp.github.io/READWISE_SETUP.md

-# Readwise Integration Setup
+# Readwise Reader Integration Setup

-This guide explains how to set up Readwise integration for your timeline.
+This guide explains how to set up Readwise Reader integration for your timeline.

+**Note:** This integration uses the **Readwise Reader API (v3)**, not the classic Readwise API.
+Reader stores documents from various sources with your highlights and notes.

 ## Getting Your Readwise Token